cybersecurity-cnr/DockerChannel/README.md

 In case the installation of specific libraries is required, properly update the `requirements.txt` file.

-If you intend to implement a new channel, open a merge request to include it in this repository and to include you to the contributors list.
+If you intend to implement a new channel, open a merge request to include it in this repository and you to the contributors list.

 ### Credits ###